Carex acutiformis: Description

+Carex acutiformis is a tuft-forming, rhizomatous plant growing up to 150 cm tall.
+Stems are slender and three angled.
+Leaves are narrow, with a tendency to droop at the tips, and measuring up to 160 cm long and 5–20 mm wide.
+Inflorescence consists of 2 to 3 male and 3 to 4 female spikelets.
+Male spikelets measure 1 to 4 cm, and are generally purple-brown in colour.
+Female spikelets measure between 2 and 5 cm, and are cylindrical in shape, erect and short-stalked.

 Ecology

 It is native to parts of northern and western Europe, where it grows in moist spots in a number of habitat types.
 In its native European range this species is often associated with the Juncus subnodulosus–Cirsium palustre fen-meadow habitat.
 It is also a dominant plant in the Carex acutiformis swamp plant association.